Kairotic/coding-with-knots/quipu.md

 How to approach something of which we only know that it represents something we don't know?
 Even more, where we don't know in what way it is represented?
 From reports we learn that quipus were reformulated in use – they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information.
 Resembling scripture, we still cannot take it as a given that they were read from left to right only.

-The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the multi-faceted paths of actions that resulted in paleolithic stone tools, paths which sometimes can be read out of the left-overs.
+The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the multi-faceted paths of actions that resulted in paleolithic stone tools, paths which sometimes can be read out of the left-overs [Peter Bleed.
+Trees or Chains, Links or Branches: Conceptual Alternatives for Consideration of Stone Tool Production and Other Sequential Activities, Journal of Archaeological Method and Theory 8 (2001), no. 1, 101–127].
 Only that here, the resulting artefact, rather than merely a result, is meant to actively convey and compute information.
 Where the translation and computation practice is unknown, however, progress is difficult.

 For the time being, the best we can do is to superpose the left-overs of past methods with our own translational and computational practices, and hope for a heuristic widening of the horizon.
 In the following we briefly address what we have done so far in the direction of a widening: in *modality* (image and sound) on the one hand, and in *temporality* (reading methods), on the other.